lwjglgamedev/vulkanbook/bookcontents/chapter-02/chapter-02.md

 ## Layers

 Vulkan is a layered API.
-When you read about the Vulkan core, you can think as the mandatory lowest level layer.
+When you read about the Vulkan core, you can think of that as the mandatory lowest level layer.
 On top of that, we there are additional layers that will support useful things like validation and debugging information.
 As said before, Vulkan is a low overhead API, this means that **the driver assumes that you are using the API correctly and does not waste time in performing validations** (error checking is minimal in the core layer).
-If you want the driver to perform extensive validation you must enable them through specific layers (validations are handled through extension validation layers).
-While we are developing it is good advice to turn these validation layers on, to check that we are being compliant with the specification.
+If you want the driver to perform extensive validation, you must enable them through specific layers (validations are handled through extension validation layers).
+While we are developing, it is good advice to turn these validation layers on, to check that we are being compliant with the specification.
 This can be turned off when our application is ready for delivery.

 > [!NOTE]
-> In order to use validation layers you will need to install [Vulkan SDK](https://www.lunarg.com/vulkan-sdk/) for your platform, please consult the specific instructions for your platform.
+> In order to use validation layers, you will need to install [Vulkan SDK](https://www.lunarg.com/vulkan-sdk/) for your platform, please consult the specific instructions for your platform.

 > [!WARNING]
 > **macOS** To enable validation layers on macOS, after installing the Vulkan SDK, you will need to configure LWJGL to use the Vulkan Loader.
 > This can be done be setting the following VM paramters: ```-Dorg.lwjgl.librarypath=/usr/local/lib -Dorg.lwjgl.vulkan.libname=libvulkan.1.dylib```
 > Details about MoltenVK and Vulcan Loader on macOS are [here](https://vulkan.lunarg.com/doc/view/1.3.261.1/mac/getting_started.html#moltenvk)

 Our `Instance` class constructor receives a boolean parameter indication is validations should be enabled or not.
-If validation is requested we need first to get the ones that are supported by our driver.
+If validation is requested, we first need to get the ones that are supported by our driver.

 ```java
 public class Instance {